 The more points of access to a business’s network, the more points of weakness there are for hackers to gain access.
 One of the main tools for hackers are Trojan delivered cyber-attacks, and this silent type of attack is worrying for all businesses, as well as off putting for businesses wanting to implement remote working.

-However, there are solutions that can help secure business broadband and reduce those security vulnerabilities and concerns.
+There are solutions that can help secure business broadband and reduce those security vulnerabilities and concerns.

 Educating staff on the impact of Phishing emails, as well as suspicious emails that could potentially carry spyware/adware or Trojan viruses should be a high priority for every business – even when it comes to checking personal emails on the business network.
 Those emails that look like they are from the bank, or from the IT department, asking people to log in or verify details to gain access to other information will automatically install files on to the network as well as individual machines to crawl for data whilst corrupting the system.